HelmholtzAI-FZJ/torchrun_jsc/README.md

 on Jülich Supercomputing Centre (JSC) systems](https://github.com/pytorch/pytorch/issues/73656), this package provides a new launcher called `torchrun_jsc` that wraps the old one as a drop-in replacement.
+This package really just provides a fixed `torchrun`, so contrary to the name of this package, it is portable across all machines.
+In other words, `torchrun_jsc` supports a superset of machines that `torchrun` supports, thus there is no need to special-case `torchrun_jsc` in your scripts.

 The only requirement for its usage is Slurm and a PyTorch version ≥1.9 (because earlier versions do not have the `torchrun` API implemented).